farhan-syah/spark/SPARK.md

 ## Workspace Architecture Principle

-**Core Rule: One Workspace = One Board = One Objective**
+> **🎯 CORE RULE: One Workspace = One Board = One Objective**
+>
+> This is SPARK's fundamental scaling principle.
+Each workspace contains exactly one board focused on a single Objective (OKR).
+To scale, add new workspaces (pods), never expand existing ones.

 Each SPARK workspace contains exactly one board focused on a single Objective (OKR).
-This prevents the organizational chaos common in tools like Trello where one workspace accumulates multiple boards with unclear ownership and conflicting priorities.
+This prevents the organizational chaos common when one workspace accumulates multiple boards with unclear ownership and conflicting priorities.

 ### Why This Matters